Home Purchase

 CA DRE #01212512 | 15+ years experience

-If you are buying in California, choosing between FHA and conventional is one of the first decisions that shapes your budget, your offer strength, and your monthly payment.
-A lot of buyers assume one is always better.
-It is usually not that simple.
-If you're a first-time homebuyer in California, this decision is especially critical.
+Choosing between FHA and conventional is one of the first decisions that shapes your budget, your offer strength, and your monthly payment.
+If you're a first-time homebuyer in California, this choice matters even more.

-The right loan depends on your credit profile, cash available, target price, and how competitive the market is where you are shopping.
+The right loan depends on your credit profile, cash available, target price, and how competitive the market is where you're shopping.

 The fast version

-• FHA can be more forgiving on credit and down payment.
+• FHA is more forgiving on credit and down payment.

 • Conventional can be cheaper over time if your credit is solid.